kinnala/VimLab/README.md

 VimLab replicates MATLAB's support for code sections in Vim.
 It uses tmux to maintain a MATLAB session from within vim.

+This is a fork of dajero/VimLab with personally preferred modifications.
+Original VimLab is (c) Jeroen de Haas.

 ## Requirements
 VimLab relies on tmux and screen.vim which are used to set up and communicate with a MATLAB session.
 It expects the `matlab` command to be on your `$PATH`.